 For non-UK HCPs, please always refer to your local prescribing information.
-Please read the Summary of Product Characteristics before prescribing.
+Please read the Summary of Product Characteristics (SPC) before prescribing.

-flutiform 50 µg/5 µg and 125 µg/5 µg per actuation are indicated for use in adults and adolescents 12 years and above. flutiform 250 µg/10 µg per actuation is only indicated for use in adults and adolescents aged 12 years and above
+flutiform pMDI 50 µg/5 µg is indicated for use in adults, adolescents and children aged 5 years and above; 125 µg/5 µg is indicated for use in adults and adolescents aged 12 years and above

 Dosage and administration

-For inhalation use.
-The patient should be shown how to use the inhaler correctly by a physician or other healthcare professional.
+Patients should be shown how to use the inhaler correctly by a healthcare professional.

-Patients should be given the strength of flutiform containing the appropriate fluticasone propionate dose for their disease severity (note that flutiform 50 µg/5 µg per actuation is not appropriate in patients with severe asthma).
-The appropriate strength should be taken as two inhalations, twice-daily (normally in the morning and evening) and used every day, even when asymptomatic. flutiform should not be used in children under 12 years.
-Prescribers should be aware that in asthmatics, fluticasone propionate is as effective as some other inhaled steroids when administered at approximately half the total daily microgram dose.
+Patients should be given the strength of flutiform pMDI containing the appropriate fluticasone propionate dose for their disease severity (50 µg/5 µg per actuation is not appropriate in patients with severe asthma).
+To be used every day, two inhalations twice daily, even when asymptomatic. flutiform pMDI is not recommended in children under 5 years of age.
+Note: in asthmatics, fluticasone propionate is as effective as some other inhaled steroids when administered at approximately half the total daily microgram dose.

-The AeroChamber Plus® spacer device is recommended in patients who find it difficult to use inhalers; re-titration should always follow the introduction of a spacer device.
+The AeroChamber Plus® Flo-Vu® spacer devices are recommended in patients who find it difficult to use inhalers; re-titration should always follow the introduction of a spacer device.